In this post we are going to look at all the crucial components of a KMS Server, whilst also fixing / troubleshooting activation errors.

 Check whether your clients looking at the correct KMS Server.
 In DNS there should be a SRV Resource record classifying your KMS Server as the host offering the KMS Service.

-A way to test whether the DNS record is working correctly you can run the below command on either the client or the KMS host
+A way to test whether the DNS record is working correctly, is to run the below command on either the client or the KMS host

 If the results show inconsistencies – Using DNS Manager, in the appropriate forwarding lookup zone, create/amend the SRV RR using the appropriate information for the location.
 By default, KMS listens on TCP port 1688, and the service is _VLMCS.